Here’s the complete Bulk Sales Law of the Philippines. If you are looking for the summary and PDF, we also attached the file you can download below.

 Bulk Sales Law of the Philippines PDF

-You can download Bulk Sales Law at this page: The Bulk Sales Law of the Philippines PDF.
-It will help your studies and mastery for the Bulk Sales Law Philippines reviewer.
-Major tip here, understand all concepts and not memorize.
+You can download Bulk Sales Law on this page: The Bulk Sales Law of the Philippines PDF.
+It will help your studies and mastery for the Bulk Sales Law of the Philippines reviewer.
+Major tip here, understand all the concepts and not memorize.
 Let’s begin.

 A sale is considered in bulk if it meets the following cases:

 1.)
 There is a sale, transfer, mortgage or assignment of stock other than in the ordinary course of business

 2.)
 All or substantially all of the trade or business is sold, transferred or mortgaged